haxpor/aseprite-macos-buildsh/README.md

 Just execute `bash aseprite.sh`.
 Then open `Aseprite` application.

-If the application asks for root password, enter it.
+If the script asks for root password, enter it.
 This is to be able to execute command to properly set environment path variable.
+It's safe, the script never try to do anything beside trying to build the app successfully.

 ## Command line Configuration